Step 2: Tag product prices

 Now that you are in Edit mode, it is time to tag price elements everywhere on your site.
 Follow the steps below:

-2. **Enable price selector mode** - Click the box labeled 2 in the image below
+2. **Enable price selector mode:** Click the box labeled `2` in the image below

-* Green = product is in the test you are currently previewing
+* <mark style="color:$success;">Green</mark> = product is in the test you are currently previewing

 * <mark style="color:blue;">Blue</mark> = product is **not** in the test you are currently previewing

-* If the price for a product in your test is highlighted in blue, Intelligems can't identify the product or variant ID - see [this guide](https://docs.intelligems.io/price-testing/price-testing-integration-guides/troubleshooting/how-to-add-the-data-product-id-and-or-data-variant-id-attribute-to-an-element) for the required theme change
+* If the price for a product in your test is highlighted in blue, Intelligems can't identify the product or variant ID.
+See [this guide](/price-testing/price-testing-integration-guides/troubleshooting/how-to-add-the-data-product-id-and-or-data-variant-id-attribute-to-an-element.md) for the required theme change.

-5. **Save your work** - Click Save periodically to avoid losing progress
+5. **Save your work:** Click Save periodically to avoid losing progress

-<div data-with-frame="true"><figure><img src="https://2052204893-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F2SvefuMLsJyJPAcVXeWc%2Fuploads%2Fgit-blob-65658f56dd772da04b1b57df9c3a28c86eb56b6b%2FScreenshot%202025-10-06%20at%2010.59.01%E2%80%AFAM.png?alt=media" alt=""><figcaption><p>1.
-The type of selector - see more below for what each type is for.<br>2.
-Enable selector mode - clicking this button will allow you click on your prices on your site and automatically add a new selector.<br>3.
-Query selectors that have been added.<br>4.
-Delete a query selector.<br>5.
-Simplify a selector - use this function if the selector added was too specific.<br>6.
-Add a query selector manually.<br>7.
-Auto add all price selectors on your site using AI.</p></figcaption></figure></div>
+<div data-with-frame="true"><figure><img src="/files/t56s7DZ37aqHG6YbfVll" alt=""><figcaption><p>1.
+This label shows the category of selector, e.g. price, compare-at, etc.<br>2.
+Enable selector mode: clicking this button will allow you click on your prices on your site and automatically add a new selector.<br>3.
+Query selectors that have been added<br>4.
+Delete a query selector<br>5.
+Simplify a selector: use this function if the selector added was too specific<br>6.
+Add a selector manually<br>7.
+Auto-add all price selectors on your site using AI</p></figcaption></figure></div>

 <details>